thxndoc/CS20240168_WFO2407_GroupD_ThandoCibi_JSL11/README.md

 5. Bug fix: `addTaskToUI` function
     - **What I did:** Changed double quotes to backticks for template literal and added missing argument to `appendChild`

+### Solutions to incomplete function code
+1. Called `initializeData` in `init` function to display boards and tasks
+    - **Why:** to ensure the data is set up when fetching and displaying the boards and tasks

 ### [JSL11] Agile Board - Kanban Task Management App